Chapter 28 – Conflict Management Resources for University Staff

-- No retaliatory action shall be taken against a staff member because he or she utilized these regulations or was a witness in a proceeding.
+- No retaliatory action shall be taken against a staff member because they utilized these regulations or were a witness in a proceeding.

 - A covered staff member who utilizes this procedure will be released without loss of pay for a reasonable amount of time, if needed during working hours, to attend the meetings provided under paragraphs f and g of this procedure.
 In addition, the staff member may be released without loss of pay, not to exceed a total of eight hours, in preparing for the hearing provided under paragraph g of this procedure.
 Release time for this purpose must be scheduled with the approval of the appropriate supervisor and shall not interfere with the individual employee's work responsibilities.
 Denial of reasonable time to prepare for a grievance is grievable under paragraph c(2) of this policy.